 4) Really important for me has been finally finding weekly classes within a challenging, but doable driving distance (1 hr).
 Finding like-minded people that I can study with face-to-face consistently has been a joy.
 It is fun and enriching, and our group also offers periodic social opportunities for conversation with native speakers, and social events like a pop-up gaeltacht every once-in-a-while.>

-Are you learning Irish Gaelic?
+Are you learning Irish?
 What’s your motivation?
 Please let us know in the comments section.